Csson/p5-Badge-Depot-Plugin-Perl/README.md

 The minimum supported Perl version.
 If it isn't given, it looks for a `prereqs/runtime/requires/perl` entry in `META.json` and uses that.

-If it is neither given or exists in `META.json`, the string `unknown` is displayed.
+It is set to 'unknown' if it is neither given or exists in `META.json`.

 ## trailing